HardeepSinghAu/Calorie_Counter/README.md

 ## About the App

-The app is an MVP of a calorie counter app.The aim of the app is to allow the user to calculate their BMI and their minimum daily calorie intake requirements.
+The aim of this Calorie Counter app is to allow the user to calculate their BMI and their minimum daily calorie intake requirements.
 This is a useful app for people who want to loose weight but also those he want to gain weight.

 ## Functionality